Configuration

 Project Files (.hemu): Project files save your complete setup including mounts, display settings, and input configuration:

-• F7 (Load Project): Load a .hemu project file
+• File → Open Project: Load a .hemu project file

 • Restores all mount points